wemmm/event_finder/README.md

 * Input coordinates
 * Hit 'submit'
 * Then click the 'find my nearest events' button
-* The boxes below the input will then show the five nearest events to your coordinates, plus their IDs, total tickets, cheapest tickets and distancen from you.
+* The boxes below the input will then show the five nearest events to your coordinates, plus their IDs, total tickets, cheapest tickets and distance from you.
 * If you would like to run the Jasmine tests for the code, open SpecRunner.html in your browser.

+Behind the scenes, the app uses four objects- tickets, events, worlds and eventfinders.
+A ticket instantiates with a random price, and an event instantiates with up to twenty tickets and randomised coordinates.
+The eventfinder instantiates with ten events, accepts user coordinates, then sorts its events by proximity to the user and presents them in a readable way.
+The world object originally contained a multidimensional array that stored events at random indexes corresponding to x and y coordinates, but I found that the locations and proximity can simply be calculated mathematically with no need for an 'actual' grid- so for now the world object simply stores constants dictating the maximum world size, which can be quite readily accessed and changed if desired.

 ![frontend](https://github.com/wemmm/event_finder/blob/master/viagogotest.png)